 Mode of instruction

-Evaluation takes place based on the careful assessment of four criteria by the collective teaching staff involved in the course:
+Evaluation of group works takes place based on the careful assessment of four criteria by the collective teaching staff involved in the course:

 1) General process (16,666%)